-This rating was carried out by analysts AFM Kamruzzaman and Qinghang Lin both based in Neuss/Germany.
-On 21.02.2020, the rating was presented to the rating committee by the analysts and adopted in a resolution.
+This rating was carried out by analysts AFM Kamruzzaman (Analyst) and Qinghang Lin (Analyst) both based in Neuss/Germany.
+On 18.02.2021, the rating was presented to the rating committee by the analysts and adopted in a resolution.
+The function of Person Approving Credit Ratings (PAC) was performed by Artur Kapica (Senior Analyst).

-The rating result was communicated to KBC Bank, and the preliminary rating report was made available.
+On 18.02.2021, the rating result was communicated to KBC Bank, and the preliminary rating report was made available.
 The Issuer and all relevant parties examined the rating report prior to publication and were given at least one full working day to appeal the rating committee decision and provide additional information.
 The rating decision was not amended following this examination.